Bob Feller: World Series champion (1948)

 In 1948, the Indians had one of their finest seasons, though Feller experienced a season that had a considerable number of downs as well as ups.
 Feller was selected to represent the AL All-Stars for the seventh time in his career in the 1948 All-Star Game, but declined to play, feeling that his performance did not warrant selection as an All-Star.
 At one point he was winless for a month, and by July 22, his record was 9–12.
-Lou Boudreau, the Indians' player-manager, declared "we sink or swim with Feller", and continued to pick him.
+Lou Boudreau, the Indians' player-manager, declared "we sink or swim with Feller", and continued to pitch him.
 Feller proceeded to go 10–3 for the remainder of his appearances to finish the season with a record of 19–15, a league-leading 164 strikeouts, and a 3.56 ERA.
 The Indians won a one-game playoff against the Boston Red Sox to determine the team to represent the AL in the World Series; it was the first time the team had won the pennant since the 1920 season.

 Feller started Game One of the 1948 World Series against the NL-champion Boston Braves.
 In the eighth inning, Feller and Boudreau appeared to have picked off the Braves' Phil Masi as he attempted to steal a base, but umpire Bill Stewart ruled he was safe.
 Masi scored the only run of the game on a Braves single.
 Despite surrendering just two hits on 85 pitches for the game, Feller and the Indians lost 1–0.
 Later, photographs showed that Boudreau had tagged Masi out by two feet.
 Feller said, "Stewart was the only guy in the park who thought he was safe."
 Feller was again named the starter in Game Five, which set an attendance record; the 86,288 fans at Municipal Stadium in Cleveland was the then-largest attendance at a baseball game.
 The Braves put up three runs in the top of the first inning.
 The Indians came back to tie the game, but by the seventh inning, the Braves regained the lead for good and Feller was removed from the game.
 He finished having allowed eight hits and seven earned runs.
 Lemon won Game Six and gave the Indians their second World Series championship.
 After the Indians returned to Cleveland and were given a victory parade, Feller said, "This is as good as being President."